Base Details: Analysis

 One reference is to the red tabs that staff officers wore on the lapels of their dress uniforms.
 These denoted them as non-regimental officers that would never see actual fighting, but work safely in the rear headquarters.

 Another reference is to the red blood on their hands from knowing that they have killed all these people by sending them to the front line.
 It could also imply that their faces are red from being drunk or that they are very childish, which implies they are ignorant and will do anything to get what they want.
 Also their faces might be red because they are so obese and they are out of breath from doing nothing.

 "Poor Young Chap" this direct speech can be interpreted as that it mimics the Majors as they pretend to care, to get the public on their side, said almost as a matter of routine.

 The term "Scrap" can refer to the generals and Majors referring to the war as a game, or "scrap".

-"Youth stone dead" a very blunt metaphor which shows the harshness of the author, who isn't impressed.
+"Youth stone dead" a very blunt metaphor which shows the harshness of the author, who is not impressed.

 The last two lines however show how the war is not just a game, and how young boys are being slaughtered for small sections of land that should not be valued the same as people's lives.

 "Toddle" refers to the drunk Major and a very good use of satire as it is effective in diminishing the normal view of a major, and "Die" is what Siegfried wants the major to do.